icelam/see-this-and-drink-water-telegram-bot/README.md

 #### Settings

 ##### Add / Edit bot messages
-All messages are stored in `messages.txt`, and will be randomly picked when handler is triggered.
+All messages are stored in `app/messages.txt`, and will be randomly picked when handler is triggered.
 To update the message sets, simply edit and save the file.
+Re-deployment is needed for changes to take effect.

+##### Add / Edit stickers
+All sticker IDs are stored in `app/stickers.txt`, and will be randomly picked when handler is triggered.
+To update the sticker sets, you will need to get the sticker ID by sending stickers to the created bot.
+Visit https://api.telegram.org/bot<BOT_TOKEN>/getUpdates, stickers ID can be found in the API reponse node `result[n]['message']['sticker']['file_id']`.
 Re-deployment is needed for changes to take effect.

 ##### Edit bot schedule